-IDS can also solve physicians shortage and geographical barriers in resource-poor settings.
-This is supported by the study of Chen et al. who reported their success in delivering ophthalmic care in Matsu archipelago, Taiwan, as it is a remote archipelago with difficult access to health care.
-Using their system, ophthalmologist kept rotating to deliver eye care in a duration of time in a shift basis [28].
-Thus, the author suggests to expand primary care in value-based healthcare by also utilizing IT and IDS to overcome obstacles in delivering the most efficient healthcare
+IDS can also solve physicians' shortage and geographical barriers in resource-poor settings.
+This is supported by the study of Chen, et al. who reported their success in delivering ophthalmic care in the Matsu archipelago, Taiwan, as it is a remote archipelago with limited access to healthcare.
+Using their system, ophthalmologists kept rotating to deliver eye care in a specific duration of time on a shift basis [28].
+Thus, the author suggests expanding primary care in value-based healthcare by also utilizing IT and IDS to overcome obstacles in delivering the most efficient healthcare.

-Studies indicate there is discrepancy between the poor and the rich to obtain good quality health care.
-Quality, as defined by IOM (2001), is "the degree to which health service for individuals and populations increases the likelihood of desired outcomes and is consistent with professional knowledge."
-Poor quality of health care can be the result of either structural elements of health, process to transform structural inputs into health outcomes, or both.
-Interestingly, the Disease Control Priorities Project Team identifies that developing countries are taking too much effort in structural elements, including building infrastructure, increasing doctors supply and providing health insurance while these only represent the intent to provide health services.
-Studies in five countries, including China, India, Philliphines, El Savador, and Mexico show interesting findings.
-Compliance of clinical guideline about common health problems could occur in settings with lack of structural elements while non-compliance could also occur in settings with good structural elements.
-They used vignette cases and found variation of quality of care among medical practitioners.
-In this case, outcomes and quality could be enhanced through interventions to increase physicians' adherence to guideline [21].
+Studies indicate that there is a discrepancy between the poor and the rich to obtain good quality healthcare.
+Quality, as defined by the Institute of Medicine (IOM) (2001), is "the degree to which health service for individuals and populations increases the likelihood of desired outcomes and is consistent with professional knowledge."
+Poor quality of healthcare can be the result of either structural elements of health, the process to transform structural inputs into health outcomes, or both.
+Interestingly, the Disease Control Priorities Project (DCPP) team identifies that developing countries are taking too much effort in structural elements, including building infrastructure, increasing the supply of doctors and providing health insurance while these only represent the intent to provide health services.
+Studies in five countries, including China, India, Philippines, El Salvador, and Mexico show interesting findings.
+Compliance with clinical guidelines about common health problems could occur in settings with lack of structural elements while non-compliance could also occur in settings with good structural elements.
+They used vignette cases and found variation in the quality of care among medical practitioners.
+In this case, outcomes and quality could be enhanced through interventions to increase physicians' adherence to guidelines [21].

 Recent research by The Economist Intelligence Unit (EIU) to evaluate 25 countries indicated that many countries are in their early stages of adopting value-based healthcare.
-Their evaluation was based on assessment of a country that enabled context of policy and institution toward value-based healthcare, measurement of health outcomes, integrated and patient focused care, and outcome-based payment.
-A country needs an institution which specifically sets and reviews guidelines, evaluates the impact of health intervention toward medical, economic, and ethical aspects, and provides sufficient funding for research to address health-related knowledge gaps to fully adopt value-based healthcare system.
-These components favour richer countries; as EIU mentioned, richer countries with more portion of gross domectic product (GDP) spent on healthcare, tend to more align with value-based healthcare system [3].
-An initial study in UK also reported potential under improvement despite introduction of incentive programs in deprived areas [23], and probably this will be promoted in developing countries where inequity and geographical challenges exist.
+Their evaluation was based on an assessment of a country that enabled context of policy and institution towards value-based healthcare, measurement of health outcomes, integrated and patient-focused care, and outcome-based payment.
+A country needs an institution which specifically sets and reviews guidelines, evaluates the impact of health intervention toward medical, economic, and ethical aspects, and provides sufficient funding for research to address health-related knowledge gaps to fully adopt value-based healthcare systems.
+These components favor richer countries; as EIU mentioned, richer countries with more portion of the gross domestic product (GDP) spent on healthcare, tend to align more with value-based healthcare system [3].
+An initial study in the UK also reported the potential for improvement despite the introduction of incentive programs in deprived areas [23], and probably this will be promoted in developing countries where inequity and geographical challenges exist.

 Another thing to consider in defining health is "value" embedded in the community.
-"Value" in this context refers to the needs, wishes, and expectation of individual patients based on their belief and cultural support.
+"Value" in this context refers to the needs, wishes, and expectation of individual patients based on their beliefs and cultural support.
 This "value", sometimes, does not match the evidence-based medicine concept.
-As an example, some religions might not accept blood transfusion even in a life treathning condition.
+As an example, some religions might not accept blood transfusion even in a life-threatening condition.
 Principles and concepts embedded in a group or society would be relatively stable and fixed.
 Implementing value-based healthcare should not direct us to overlook "value" in practice, as one of the core ideas of value-based health is patient-centered care [4].